softworkz/embyuserwiki/Live-TV.md

 * HDHomerun (Dlna feature required)

-Support for additional tuners can be added by installing a [Live TV Plugins](Live-TV-Plugins).
+Support for additional tuners can be added by installing a [Live TV Plugin](Live-TV-Plugins).

 ## Live TV Status